 Who Will Judge the Films?

 Judges for each category are experienced filmmaking, animation, or entertainment industry professionals.
 There are two judges for each category.
 Videos will be judged on the basis of creativity, originality, production aesthetics (visual and sound elements), and overall quality.
-Judging will take place prior to the NCCC Film & Animation Festival, which is to take place on Saturday May 5, 2018.
-Judges’ decisions are final.
+Judging will take place prior to the NCCC Film & Animation Festival.
+The judges' decisions are final.

 When and Where Will the Films Be Shown?